Electronic Transaction Consultants Announces Acquisition by Align Capital Partners

 "ETC sets the standard for best-in-class mobility solutions and service," said Robert Langley, ACP Managing Partner and Co-Founder.
 "We're excited to partner with this talented and innovative company to expand its customer base and service offering to make an even greater impact in this dynamic and growing industry."

-As part of this acquisition, ETC will formally change the corporate name from Electronic Transactions Consultants Corporation to Electronic Transactions Consultants, LLC and will be referred to as ETC.
+As part of this acquisition, ETC will formally change the corporate name from Electronic Transaction Consultants Corporation to Electronic Transaction Consultants, LLC and will be referred to as ETC.

 JD Merit & Company an affiliate of CDI Global advised ETC and its shareholders in the sale transaction.